KaiSereni/Video-Translator/README.md

 ## Requirements
 * This script was tested with [Python 3.10.11](https://www.python.org/downloads/windows/#:~:text=Python%203.10.11).
 It might also work with other Python versions, I haven't bothered to check.
 Make sure you've [added this version to your PATH variable](https://www.youtube.com/watch?v=iNoQeRj52zo) if it didn't happen automatically.
 To check if Python is in your PATH variable, open Windows PowerShell and type `python -V`.
 It should return `Python 3.10.11`.
 * Install [FFMPEG](https://www.ffmpeg.org/download.html) for video processing.
-* I use the [GitHub CLI](https://cli.github.com) to clone the repository, which I reccomment.
+* I use the [GitHub CLI](https://cli.github.com) to clone the repository, which I reccommend.
 You can also accomplish the same thing by going to code > download zip on the GitHub website and extract it into the folder you create in step 2.
 ## How to use FOR BEGINNERS: Windows
 1. Create a folder to use the project in.
 I'll create a folder in my Documents folder called `translator`
 2. Open Windows PowerShell and type `cd C:\Users\(user)\Documents\translator` to open the project folder.
 Replace the path with the path of your created folder.